kilca/Training/README.md

 # Training Technologies with basic app

-A repository for testing multiples features by creating a todo-list app in multiple languages
+A repository for testing multiples features by creating a todo-list app in multiple frameworks

 I use pocketbase as a database server and api endpoint, see `./pocketbase`